How to watch Joe Wicks' PE workout live on Tuesday April 7

 Gareth Beavis

-It's nearly time for PE with Joe Wicks on Tuesday April 6 - we're under an hour away from today's session beginning.
+It's nearly time for PE with Joe Wicks on Tuesday April 6 - we'll be getting going in under 20 minutes, so it's probably a good time to start getting your fitness gear on (we'll be doing so as soon as this update is posted).

 If you've missed it, Joe Wicks' PE lessons have become the defacto way for the UK, and increasingly the world, to get fit every day during lockdown.